perone/euclidesdb/docs/source/getstarted.rst

 Concepts
 -------------------------------------------------------------------------------
-There are two main concepts in EuclidesDB:
+There are some important concepts in EuclidesDB:

 - **Module/Model**: we use the concept Module/Model interchangeably because we use PyTorch modules to represent every computation;
 - **Model Space**: a model space is the space of features that a model generated and that will be consistent within the same model, given that multiple models are supported, you can add a new image in the database only for some particular models or query only some particular model space;
+- **Search Engine**: this is how EuclidesDB index and search for items in the database.
+EuclidesDB supports a wide range of different indexes that are described in the :ref:`search-config` section;

 When you add a new image or other kind of data (*we're expanding the support for other kind of items*) into the database, you also specify which model should be used to index this data.
 Then this data is forwarded into these specified models and their features are saved into a local key-value database to be used later on the construction of a querying index.